HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 ### Determine Final Memory Requirements

-* Conduct local testing with your specific portlets, pages, and customizations.
+- Conduct local testing with your specific portlets, pages, and customizations.
-* Perform synthetic load testing using tools like JMeter to simulate realistic usage scenarios.
+- Perform synthetic load testing by using tools such as **JMeter** to simulate realistic usage scenarios.
-* Memory requirements depend on Service Level Agreements (SLAs) and transaction rates.
+- Adjust memory allocations based on service-level agreements (SLAs) and transaction rates.
-* A minimum of 3.5 GB is recommended, but higher allocations may be necessary depending on actual usage patterns.
+- Allocate a minimum of **3.5 GB** of heap memory.
+Higher allocations might be required depending on actual usage patterns.

 ### Example of Recommended Configuration for Performance Runs (Core pod)